-This year, I thought I’d try something a little different.
+This year, I thought I’d try something a little different – a delicious, maple-sweetened cranberry sauce with orange juice.
 See, I’ve gotten to the point to where I rarely use granulated sugar any more, instead sweetening my recipes with pure maple syrup or honey.
 I know that syrup and honey are still sugar – just different kinds of it – but I feel better using more natural forms as opposed to the refined stuff.
-Baby steps.

 The orange and the cinnamon, on the other hand, you can definitely taste – though not in an overpowering way.
 Orange zest and juice highlight the best of the cranberries.
 Meanwhile, simmering the sauce with a stick of cinnamon adds another festive note.